Bangkok Dusit Medical Services PCL

 How BDMS reduced the environmental impact of its waste?

-Since 2020, BDMS's total waste generation increased by 106.13%, including a 22.54% rise in 2023, reflecting a persistent upward trend that could be linked to operational growth, inefficient material use, or limited investment in waste prevention systems.
+Since 2020, BDMS's total waste generation increased by 106.13%, including a 22.54% rise in 2023, reflecting a persistent upward trend that could be linked to operational growth, inefficient material use, or limited investment in waste prevention systems. a

 Overall, BDMS's waste and hazardousness trends are mixed or inconclusive.
-A more detailed review of its materials, industry standards, and operational changes would help clarify the net environmental impact of its waste strategy.
+A more detailed review of its materials, industry standards, and operational changes would help clarify the net environmental impact of its waste strategy. a

 How does BDMS treat its hazardous waste?

 In 2023, BDMS reported that 4,939 metric tonnes of its total waste output were classified as hazardous.
-This represents 30.47% of its overall waste generation.
+This represents 30.47% of its overall waste generation. a

 The company treated this hazardous waste using a combination of methods.
 Only 0.02% of hazardous waste was recovered, meaning the vast majority was treated through disposal methods such as landfilling or incineration.
-This raises concerns about the environmental and health risks associated with BDMS’s current hazardous waste practices.
+This raises concerns about the environmental and health risks associated with BDMS’s current hazardous waste practices. a

 Breakdown of BDMS's Hazardous and Non-Hazardous Waste by Treatment Method